AnnaNyamoita/WorldQuant-University-Applied-Data-Science-Lab/README.md

-# World-Quant-University-Applied Data Science Lab
+# WorldQuant University-Applied Data Science Lab

 This repository contains eight end-to-end data science projects completed as part of the **Applied Data Science Lab** by WorldQuant University.
 Each project demonstrates the use of real-world datasets, advanced analytics, machine learning, and visualization techniques to solve business and scientific problems.